 For all the wacky witch-house aesthetics, Ionika has a lot more going on than doom and gloom.
 MM likes to explore, even combine various emotions; something I wish more modern goth music did.
 It’s closer to a powerful exclamation from a cliff.
 You’re in touch with your spirit etc. and the waterfalls, releasing something deep inside.
 It has such a wonderful sense of harmony, freedom.

 What is it about synth-pop that makes it PERFECT for bittersweet, vulnerable ballads?
-Ignore the cliche that ‘synths have no feeling’ as usual.
+I am left baffled by the cliche that ‘synths have no feeling’ as usual.
 To think this is the ‘lesser album’ from a ‘lesser artist’ in a ‘fake’ genre (chillwave)… If that’s true, why did I play this 20+ times in January?
+I might be dumb, but I’d think that counts for ~some~thing.
 More important, how wasn’t this a single?

 In the early tens, DIY artists like Toro showed me you don’t need endless synth rigs to make creative electronic music, and that the best inspiration can and will come from the solitude of home.
 He helped kick off a chillwave take-over that inspired many artists to come, whether or not ‘died’ within a year like countless articles claim, but it doesn’t end there.
 For one thing, Toro came early to the trend of seeking the 80s funk vaults for inspiration and gleaning the weirdness out of them.
 Without vocals, “You Hid” could pass as vaporwave.
 I begin to lose count with the motifs Causers Of This mirrored, if not pioneered, and this was the decade’s first month.
 Hypnagogic pop, future funk, our latest nu-disco crop, lo-fi house, synthwave, Carly Rae, alt R&B’s groovier corners.
 I won’t say he invented all this, of course, but it’s hard to deny he helped shape the decade’s indie electronic music.
 As his most hyped, ambitious electronic album, Causers represents these many facets best.